Borgli/GMod-Escape/README.md

 ##TODO-list:
 - Fix flashlight world model and primary attack
 - Add survivor player models.
-- Separate from workshop so we don't have to download everything from a pack when we use a little part.
+- Separate from workshop so we don't have to download everything from a pack when we use a small part.
 - Design monster
 - Add monster client overlay (effects)
 - Make round system.
+(Implemented, but full of bugs)
 - Fix spawn.
-(Die -> spectator mode until next round.
-Leave a ragdoll.)
+Die -> spectator mode until next round.
+Leave a ragdoll.
+(Implemented, but full of bugs)
 - Make map key entities and make them work with locked doors.

 ## Maps: